 Emoji: Fonts, Technically

 Hey all!
-I’m Colin (@colinmford, here and on twitter), a typeface designer at Hoefler & Co.
+I’m Colin (@colinmford, here and on twitter), a typeface designer.
 I write short posts about the history, design, and technical details of emoji from a type designer’s perspective.
 You can find the other posts here.
 I also run workshops occasionally that help you design and build your own emoji from scratch.

 The last post laid some foundation regarding some of the technical history of emoji fonts.
 This post will discuss specific OpenType tables in-depth, as well as a way to get them on the web while support for emoji coalesces, and emoji ligatures!

 We left off last time with an overview of the four table “formats” of emoji: Google/FreeType’s CBDT/CBLC, Apple’s sbix, Microsoft’s COLR/CPAL and Adobe/Firefox’s SVG .
 Let’s talk about the advantages and disadvantages each one.

 The Google/FreeType CBDT and CBLC tables get first mention here because they are the most simple.
 Their 4-letter table names translate to “Color Bitmap Data Table” and “Color Bitmap LoCation”, respectively.
 The tables build off of a set of tables that were made for black-and-white and grayscale bitmaps, a hold over from the early days of TrueType.
 Together the two tables allow PNG images to be used in place of letters in a font.
 The CBDT holds the bitmaps, the CBLC contains instructions on when to use them.
 The tables are currently implemented in FreeType, which forms the basis for text rendering in many environments, such as Android, many Linux platforms, and some versions of the Firefox browser.